 Don’t forget to modify and tinker with your weapons and armor

 It’s imperative that you don’t overlook the ability to enhance your equipment in The Outer Worlds.
-To modify your weapons and armor, visit a Workbench, which are found in certain locations in the larger hubs, as well as on your ship.
+You will find Workbenches located either on your ship or at designated locations on bigger hubs that you can access to adjust armament and protective shields.
 From here, you can add weapon modifications that grant certain buffs based on mods you’ve found by exploring.
 These can range from increasing the weapon’s durability, damage output, and even include elemental enhancements.
 You can also Tinker your weapons and armor to increase their effectiveness, though keep in mind this will cost bits.

 Avoid the Nintendo Switch version (if possible)

 Nintendo Switch launched their port of The Outer Worlds on June 5, 2020, but they promoted it as a much better game than it turned out to be.
 The PS4 and Xbox One maintain their superiority over Switch, whose graphics and visibility leave a lot to be desired, to put it nicely.
 If you look at the screenshot above, which shows one of the largest hubs in the game, you’ll notice that the textures are blurry and not up to par with how a game’s graphics should look.
 You‘d have to sacrifice your gameplay for visibility because you have to place yourself directly in front of many of these images to read them; otherwise, they are illegible.
 Not to mention they removed numerous assets to make it easier for the Switch to run it.

 The Switch has the benefit of the gyro-controls, but if you can find other ways to play The Outer Worlds, we recommend a different console.
 On the Switch, The Outer Worlds is nearly 50 percent slower and has painfully long loading times.
 While you might prefer the convenience of using Switch controllers, the lackluster graphics will interfere with your enjoyment of the game.